pedromothsin/Study-blog/README.md

 * Choose either AWS or Heroku for deploy;
 * Populate heavily the DB with either `seeds.db` or a script using the Faker gem;
 * Make it similar to Reddit, with "hot topics", notifications, watch system, user created forums etc..;
+* Update the Ruby version to 3.2.2, RVM doesn't support it so i need to find another way of doing it;
 * ...